Read about our update schedules here.

 Patterns Anti-Patterns

-Time to Recover Within your business:
+Time to Recover In your business:

-Within your business:
+In your business:

 In your documentation:

-- Recovery tactics are defined and classified by incident type and trigger
+- Recovery tactics are defined and classified by incident type and trigger.

-- Activation criteria and assignment logic for elevated permissions during incidents are clear
+- Activation criteria and assignment logic for elevated permissions during incidents are clear.

-- Incident response permission sets and authorizations are clearly listed
+- Incident response permission sets and authorizations are clearly listed.

 In your documentation:

-- Incident response is performed ad hoc
+- Incident response is performed ad hoc.

 In your org:

-- Session-based permission sets for incident response exist and can be assigned to support staff during recovery
+- Session-based permission sets for incident response exist and can be assigned to support staff during recovery.

 In your org: